bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 -------------------------

-Docstrings and Model help are available from a Python interpreter, but are also processed byt the Sphinx build to automatically generate a complete :ref:`refguide`.
+Docstrings and Model help are available from a Python interpreter, but are also processed by the Sphinx build to automatically generate a complete :ref:`refguide`.

 Bokeh uses some common conventions to create a consistent documentation style.